timothy-nunn/PROCESS-Container-Test/README.md

 # PROCESS-Container-Test

-Tests the building of the PROCESS Docker image
+Tests the building of the PROCESS Docker image.